Custer State Park is located outside of the town of Custer, South Dakota about 20 miles from Mount Rushmore.

 …you name it Custer State Park probably has it.

-We have been here twice, and both times I have failed to allow the amount of time necessary to adequately see everything.
+We have been here three times, and each time I have failed to allow the amount of time necessary to adequately see everything.

 Site Review:

-We have camped at the Grace Coolidge campground and we have camped at the Bluebell campground.
+We have camped at the Grace Coolidge campground twice and once at the Bluebell campground.
 We have visited the Sylvan Lake campground area as well.

 Comfort Stations all have flush toilets and hot showers.